 Turn on the water

-Then I just needed to twist the blue switch on the water tap to turn on the water supply to the washing machine.
+Then I just needed to twist the blue switch on the tap to turn on the water supply to the washing machine.
 There was a brief sound of running water as the hose was filled.

 Remove the cap from the drain pipe and attach the drain hose